 Programs, Events, & Volunteers

 Mallows Bay-Potomac River National Marine Sanctuary is joining the City Nature Challenge!
 The City Nature Challenge is a global citizen science event with a focus on urban areas.
-Residents throughout the Washington DC metro area will explore local parks, backyards, and neighborhoods to observe the wild plants, fungi, and animals that share our environment.
+Residents throughout the Washington DC metro area will be exploring local parks, backyards, and neighborhoods to observe the wild plants, fungi and animals that share our environment.
 As part of the challenge, Mallows Bay will be holding a BioBlitz, a free event where participants collect as many species observations as possible.
-By participating, you’ll help scientists collect valuable biodiversity information and learn more about Mallows Bay!
+By participating, you’ll help scientists collect valuable information and learn more about Mallows Bay!
+All ages are welcome.

 Location: Mallows Bay Park (1440 Wilson Landing Rd, Nanjemoy, MD 20662)